aws-samples/amazon-q-teams-gateway/README.md

     1. Choose **Upload an app to your orgs app catalog**, and select the zip file downloaded in the previous step.
 This adds the app to Teams.
     1. Select the card for your new app and choose **Add**.

-And, now, at least, you can test your bot in Microsoft Teams!
+And, now, at last, you can test your bot in Microsoft Teams!

 ### Say hello
 > Time to say Hi!